 Real estate investors account for much of the world’s wealth.
 It can be very rewarding when the price is paid.
 That price is the knowledge which comes from education…

-About OCG Properties: Founded by Mathew Owens and based in Redondo Beach, CA, OCG Properties delivers sound, turnkey real estate investments with positive cash flow, built in equity and in house property managementComments Off Older Posts »
+About OCG Properties: Founded by Mathew Owens and based in Redondo Beach, CA, OCG Properties delivers sound, turnkey real estate investments with positive cash flow, built in equity and in house property managementComments Off on Real Estate Investing and the Importance of Education Older Posts »